HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – TRAINING AND TECHNIQUE

 In Part 1, I cover ways 1 thru 6.
 These are essentially about better training and better technique and are both the most important and most sustainable ways to get and stay faster.

-In Part 2, I cover ways 7 thru 10, most of which is about gear you can use to enable you to go faster still.
+In Part 2, I cover ways 7 thru 10, most of which are about the gear you can use to enable you to go faster still.

 You can read through each of these ways in order or click on any one of them listed above to go directly to the section that describes them.
 When you are done, you can click the back button in your browser to come back to the list above or scroll up and down to read other ways.